 - Want to try Private Internet Access?
 Check out the website here

-Extras range from the simple and straightforward (built-in blocking of ads, trackers and known malicious websites) to the more low-level and technical (a SOCKS5 proxy for extra speed, port forwarding support, the ability to select your preferred encryption, authentication and handshaking methods), and there's 24/7 support (though not via live chat) to help solve any problems.
+Extras range from the simple and straightforward (built-in blocking of ads, trackers and known malicious websites) to the more low-level and technical: a SOCKS5 proxy for extra speed, port forwarding support, the ability to select your preferred encryption, authentication and handshaking methods, and more.

 Transparency is important in a VPN, so we're happy to see that almost all of PIA's apps are open source.
 Developers can check out the source code for the Windows clients, the browser extensions, iOS and Android apps and more on GitHub.